JorgeAgue/Day-Rater/README.md

 Setting Default File: The user may set a file to be automatically loaded when booting the program for ease of use.
 They may also reset the default file

+Unsaved Changes: If the user has made any changes to their journal without saving before exiting the program will warn them of such.

 # To-do
 ✅ Save users' loaded file, so it is automatically loaded when booting up.

 ✅ Add ToolTip/ErrorProviders to clarify program functions.

-☐ Ask user if they are sure they want to close the program when they have unsaved changes.
+✅ Ask user if they are sure they want to close the program when they have unsaved changes

 ✅ Fix bug where loading a new file while having a default, saves on the default file instead.

 ✅ Make loading a file a separate method.

+☐ Fix bug where changing a day adds an extra space after the rating

+✅ Fix bug where clicking anything makes it so unsaved changes popup is shown

+☐ Add a save and close button to unsaved changes popup